swimmingly/yodrew.github.io/_pages/paper.md

 To me, it felt like falling through a trapdoor.
 I felt five or six more such trapdoors awaited me before I would see the other side of my personal struggle, my lifelong dilemma.
 In the meantime, there were times I felt I was crawling in my skin.
 So the whole thing was alternately very pleasant and very unpleasant.
 It is certainly unpleasant to discover the concrete form of one's slavery in all its reticulated techno-horror.
 But it is no worse than what we go through anyway.
 It is just that it is accelerated and concentrated, and there are no distractions.
 And there is a chance of never reliving the horror again.

 How do you prepare for darkness?
 It is mostly logistics: making and furnishing the room, scheduling with a supporter, stocking the food.
 If the room works, the retreat probably will, too.
 Instructions are given for all this in the rest of these pages.
-The attitude I try to convey here and in the article, [protocol](#protocol/) is natural and for most people will come over time in darkness.
+The attitude I try to convey here and in the article, [protocol](/protocol/) is natural and for most people will come over time in darkness.
 I'm just trying to provide the words for it.

 Otherwise, you prepare the same way you prepare for weeks in a hospital bed in traction.
 Ie, I am sorry.
 It is too late.
 You are already prepared.

-#### food {#food}
+#### food

 Due to decreased activity, stress, and appetite, darkness presents a miraculous opportunity to: